 The teaching of Pupil Premium students will remain a focus of staff with specific strategies built into their well-planned lessons to support these students.
 The progress of the disadvantaged student will be carefully monitored by teachers and leaders and first wave intervention will be provided in a timely fashion by the class teacher, whenever necessary.
 "Raising the quality of teaching within schools is likely the single most effective method we have for improving student attainment and equity." - Evidence Based Education (2021) "Evidence indicates that high quality teaching is the most important lever schools have to improve pupil attainment, including for disadvantaged pupils.
 Schools should focus on building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment." - EEF (2021) EEF Teaching & Learning Toolkit - a summary of evidence based approaches (e.g. feedback, metacognition, collaborative working) that can be used by teachers to ensure Quality First Teaching.
-(2021) Evidence Based Education's Great Teaching Toolkit provides an accessible summary of highquality evidence on components and routes to improve teacher effectiveness.(2020) Quality Assurance A robust system of quality assurance of Teaching 1,2 Quality First Teaching and Learning across all levels of leadership ensures that Quality First Teaching will be evident in the planning stages takes place in lessons.
-There will be specific monitoring of the interventions put in place by staff and subject areas to support Pupil Premium students, in the form of Learning Walks, Student Voice and Work scrutiny.
+(2021) Evidence Based Education's Great Teaching Toolkit provides an accessible summary of highquality evidence on components and routes to improve teacher effectiveness.(2020) 1.2 Quality Assurance of A robust system of quality assurance of Teaching Quality First Teaching and Learning across all levels of leadership ensures that Quality First Teaching will be evident in the planning stages takes place in lessons.
+There will be specific monitoring of the interventions put in place by staff and subject areas to support Pupil Premium students, in the form of Learning Walks, Student Voice and Work scrutiny at Department and whole school level.
 Learning Walks will show that teaching staff use a range of teaching and learning strategies in their lessons to provide quality first teaching and support Pupil Premium students including differentiated tasks, additional support materials and providing personalised feedback.

-Student voice activities with Pupil Premium students
+Student voice activities with Pupil Premium students will show that students are engaged in their learning, enjoy their lessons and feel that they are well supported by teaching staff, knowing how they can improve.